spatie/db-dumper/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/db-dumper.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/db-dumper)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/db-dumper.svg?style=flat-square)](https://packagist.org/packages/spatie/db-dumper)

 This repo contains an easy to use class to dump a database using PHP.
 Currently only MySQL is supported.
+Behind the scences `mysqldump` is used.

+Here a simple example of how to create a dump.

 ```php
 Spatie\DbDumper\Databases\MySql::create()